 Shops should be following OEM and paint manufacturer repair procedures to repair any vehicle, which means the actual line items on the estimate are technically derived from the OEM instructions for restoring that particular vehicle following that specific collision.

 The need for those repair procedures can’t be controlled by a shop which wants to do a complete and proper repair.
 Deviating from them would open the shop up to liability and mean that an insurer has failed to meet their obligation to restore the vehicle to pre-loss condition.

-Thus, a certain baseline severity — doing each line item at cost — is theoretically unavoidable and unattributable to the collision repair industry.
+Thus, a certain baseline severity — doing each line item at cost — is theoretically unavoidable and unattributable to the collision auto body repair industry.
 Thatcham had the right idea when it called on automakers to develop more affordable repair procedures — though customer and regulatory demands might in turn take some of that decision out of an OEM’s hand.

 “The days of repairing vehicles in the same generic manner that we did years ago (are) gone.
 Completely,” Dorn’s Body & Paint owner Barry Dorn wrote in an email.
 He noted that insurance carriers seem to be asking “Who Moved My Cheese?” when it comes to modern vehicle repair costs.

 “The ones that can’t seem to adjust,” he wrote.
 “The ones that tell us that we need to ‘upgrade and modernize’ yet deny those very same needed procedures and requirements.
 Most of this comes from mid to upper level management not allowing the field level adjusters any autonomy to do what is REQUIRED in order to keep all out of legal liability.”